 How can a room booking system talk to a door controller?

-1. A unique set of identification for the room that is common to both systems.
+- A unique set of identification for the room that is common to both systems.

-2. A unique identification for the user that is common to both systems.
+- A unique identification for the user that is common to both systems.

 The door access control server polls the room booking system regularly to check for bookings and updates the system accordingly.